spring-projects/spring-data-jpa/readme.md

 The main project [website](http://projects.spring.io/spring-data) contains links to basic project information such as source code, JavaDocs, Issue tracking, etc.

-For more detailed questions, use [stackoverflow](http://stackoverflow.com/questions/tagged/spring-data-jpa) or the [forum](forum.spring.io/forum/jpa-orm).
+For more detailed questions, use [stackoverflow](http://stackoverflow.com/questions/tagged/spring-data-jpa).
 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://projects.spring.io).
 You should also have a look at our new Spring Guides
 [Accessing Data with JPA](http://spring.io/guides/gs/accessing-data-jpa/) that leverages the simplified configuration provided by [Spring Boot](http://projects.spring.io/spring-boot/) as well as [Accessing JPA Data with REST](http://spring.io/guides/gs/accessing-data-rest/)..